nataliasebastian/COVID19-Simulator/README.md

 ### Simulation for countries with different restrictions
-This simulation represents 3 countries with different restriction levels imposed by their respective govrenments.
+This simulation represents 3 countries with different restriction levels imposed by their respective govrnments.
 This restrictions consists on isolating X% of the population (they do not move).
 We can check that countries with higher restrictions reduce the spread of the virus

 https://user-images.githubusercontent.com/81468329/145092424-28762fde-a3e2-470a-92bd-ac243c12cade.mov